Mdevvv/adn-downloader/README.md

 ### Arch Linux Users

-1. Download the appropriate release.
+1. Download the release for ArchLinux from the [releases page](https://github.com/Mdevvv/adn-downloader/releases).

 2. Execute the `requirements.sh` script: